Monadical-SAS/oddslingers.labs/README.md

 ```bash
 ./build
 ```
-Static HTMML output will be produced in `output/`, and can be rsyned to a server using:
+Static HTMML output will be produced in `output/`, and can be rsyned to a server using build script or manually with:

 `rsync -r output/ labs.oddslingers.com:/opt/labs.oddslingers.com/output`